toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 Define a clear escalation policy in PD.
 Some of the important steps to be covered by each squad:
 - follow outlined steps for adding journeyID for each service API
 - ensure each customer journey is accordingly tagged with the journeyID (triggers rules for generating alerts in PD).
-- ensure all errors codes are captured for the specific journey
+- ensure all error codes are captured for the specific journey

 {{< link_target_blank href="https://id.linkedin.com/in/laksmana" title="Andre Laksmana" >}} was instrumental to make sure the escalation policy is templatised and gets implemented by all squads.
 As part of regulatory needs (a public bank), the escalation policy needs review from compliance.